mindcandy/sqs-postman/README.md

 It comes with the following features out of the box:

-- Sends messages in batches of up to 10 messages at a time
+- Sends messages in batches of up to 10 messages at a time (AWS limit)
 - Batches are sent out in parallel using a default of `10` producers, which can be configured using the `--concurrent-producers` option

 ## Installation